 A healthy liver contains very little or no fat.
 If you drink too much alcohol, or eat too much food, your body deals with this excess by turning some of the calories into fat.
 This fat is then stored in liver cells.

-The fat in liver cells can accumulate.
+The fat in liver cells can build up.
 If there is too much, you have fatty liver.

 In many people, fatty liver by itself doesn’t cause too many problems.
-However, in some other people, the fatty liver gets inflamed.
+But in some people the fatty liver gets inflamed.
 Over time, this slowly gets worse and leads to scarring of the liver, which can lead to cirrhosis.
 This is a serious illness.